openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 Once the secret is generated, users can scale the StatefulSet with no change to the usual process.

-#### Using TLS to Guarantee Individual Identity of StatefulSet Pods, or StatefulSets
+#### Non-goal: Using TLS to Guarantee Individual Identity of StatefulSet Pods, or StatefulSets

 To ensure that a compromised StatefulSet pod can’t impersonate other pods from the same StatefulSet,